 What registries are involved in providing the function: Root Zone database, Root Zone WHOIS.

-Overlaps or interdependencies: The DNS requires IP addresses to function (both IPV4 and IPV6) from the Address Registries and offers its services based on a large number of protocols developed and maintained by the IETF.
+Overlaps or interdependencies: -

 Customer Service Complaint Resolution Process (CSCRP) (NTIA IANA Functions Contract: C.2.9.2.g)

 Description of the function: A process for IANA function customers to submit complaints for timely resolution that follows industry best practice and includes a reasonable timeframe for resolution.